theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/sap-connection/the-connection-manager.md

 progressstate: 5
 ---
 ### Connecting to SAP
-Every Xtract IS component needs a connection manager to establish access to the SAP system.
+Every Xtract IS for Azure component needs a connection manager to establish access to the SAP system.

 {: .box-warning}
 **Warning!** **Missing Authorization**